T-Levels bring together academic knowledge with practical experience.

 - Project methodology and administration continued professional development

 This qualification is designed for students aged 16-18.

-5 GCSEs at grade 5 or above, including Maths, English & Science, OR a level 2 diploma or NVQ in a related field with a merit or distinction.
+5 GCSEs at grade 4 or above (including Maths and English at grade 5 or above), or a level 2 diploma or NVQ in a related field with merit or distinction.

 After Your Course

 After gaining a T-Level qualification, you can progress to university or start your professional career.
 It will also give students a route into various careers within the sector.